-You can find many of the most of the herbs mentioned above that we don’t carry there.
+You can find many of the herbs mentioned above that we don’t carry there.

 Other Nootropic Supplements

-Then most of the supplements out there are isolated nutrients (sometimes isolated from plants, sometimes otherwise), often times single amino acids, that are typically aimed at doing something to the various neurotransmitters we have.
+Otherwise, most of the supplements out there are isolated nutrients (sometimes isolated from plants, sometimes otherwise), often just single amino acids, that are typically aimed at doing something to the various neurotransmitters we have.

-While not an exhaustive list, here’s a few of the major players:
+While not an exhaustive list, here are a few of the major players:

 - Choline and Acetylcholine

 - Hyperzine A

 - Tryptophan and 5-HTP